betterscientificsoftware/bssw.io/CuratedContent/InclusiveTermsResources.md

 If we care about our project's reach and maximizing our ability to attract and retain collaborators, developers, users or sponsors, then we need to be mindful of the names and language we use.
 That is because the language we use has the power to welcome others in as well as push them away.

+In addtion, the inclusive language movement also recognizes and has many examples of and arguments for the fact that often terminology in current use either does a poor job of conveying purpose or meaning or is highly dependent on cultural context to interpret.

 We are gathering here a growing list of inclusive language resources.
 Some of the resources here are concerned more with the *principles* of inclusive language wherease others are more concerned with the *practice* and, in particular, identifying some of the more egregious terms in current use (e.g. *master/slave*) and proposing suitable replacement terms.
 That said, DevOps hardened tooling on par with linters, spelling or grammar checkers, is still in its infancy.

+The resources here run the gamut from

 #### Resources